 Why Automating the Lab is Necessary for Food Safety’s Future

-As next generation sequencing (NGS) replaces traditional DNA methods in food safety testing, laboratories will be limited by how quickly they can prepare samples, not how quickly they can sequence them.
-In order to relieve these bottlenecks, and to take advantage of the vast amounts of data that NGS produces, labs wills need to automate bioinformatic workflows.
+As next-generation sequencing (NGS) replaces traditional DNA methods in food safety testing, laboratories will be limited by how quickly they can prepare samples, not how quickly they can sequence them.
+In order to relieve these bottlenecks, and to take advantage of the vast amounts of data that NGS produces, labs will need to automate bioinformatic workflows.
 This automation will dramatically increase our ability to analyze enormous bodies of data and identify macro-level trends across large volumes of data, and play an increasingly critical role in the evolution of laboratory processes.

 Adopting existing robotics systems for food testing is not as straightforward as it might seem, though.
 In doing so, the food testing industry has had to overcome unique challenges.
 In contrast to the materials being analyzed in clinical and pharmaceutical settings, food comes in a wide variety of forms: environmental samples, packaged foods, dairy, meat, and produce in solid, liquid, powdered, frozen, cooked, raw and concentrated forms.
 All of these require different methods of preparation before they can be analyzed.